(Non)-projective bounds on gravitational EFT: Introduction

 So far we have only taken into account the positivity of $|p_{a}^{\lambda_1\lambda_2}|^2\equiv \rho^{\lambda_1\lambda_2}_{\ell}(m)$.
-Unitarity imposes that it is also bounded from above $0\leq\rho^{\lambda_1\lambda_2}_\ell(m)\leq 2$.
+Unitarity also imposes that it is also bounded from above $0\leq\rho^{\lambda_1\lambda_2}_\ell(m)\leq 2$.
 The implications of such bounds were explored for scalar EFT in~\cite{Caron-Huot:2020cmc}.
-Here we will utilize the geometry of the dispersive representation to systematically describe this non-projective constraint.
-By identifying the space with the Minkowski sum of convex hulls of moments, we can map the constraint $0\leq\rho^{\lambda_1\lambda_2}_\ell(m)\leq 2$ to the ``$L$-moment" problem in mathematical literature~\cite{akhiezer1962some, akhiezer1934fouriersche}, which concerns with finding the sufficient condition on $a_{k}$ such that it is given by \eq a_k=\int_{\mathcal{I}} dz\, z^k \rho(z)\,, \eqe where $0\leq\rho(z)\leq L$ and $\mathcal{I}$ is some integration domain.
-Physical couplings can then be understood as a weighted Minkowski sum \eq a_{k,q}=\sum_\ell \lambda_{\ell,k,q}\int_0^1 dz\, z^k \rho_\ell(z)\,. \eqe where $\lambda_{\ell,k,q}$ is a polynomial in spin.
-By utilizing the known boundary solution to the single $L$-moment problem, which is given in terms of step functions for $\rho(z)$, we can treat the problem as a Minkowski sum over simple individual convex objects, one for each spin.
-We find that in particular cases the infinite sum over spins converges and can be carried out analytically, leading to a non-projective generalization of the EFThedron.
-This allows us to find analytic and optimal constraints on operators incorporating the unitarity bound.
-This non-projective EFThedron is explored in detail in~\cite{DeProjection}, and in this paper we mainly import the results to derive bounds for the gravitational EFThedron.
-For example, with $k=1$ null constraint $b_{1,1}=0$, we exactly bound $b_{0,0}$, the coupling corresponding to the $R^4$ operator, to be \eq 0\leq\frac{b_{0,0}}{16\pi^2}\leq \frac{0.61108}{M^8}\,, \eqe where $M$ is the UV cutoff.
+Note that the upper bounds are generically considered as non-perturbative unitarity constraint.
+Here, while we are assuming weak coupling in $M_{\rm pl}$, the UV states can still have self couplings that are non-perturbative, making the exploration of such bounds relevant.
+Here we will utilize the analytic geometry of the dispersive representation to systematically explore this non-projective constraint.
+By identifying the space with the Minkowski sum of convex hulls of moments, we can map the constraint $0\leq\rho^{\lambda_1\lambda_2}_\ell(m)\leq 2$ to the ``$L$-moment" problem in mathematical literature~\cite{akhiezer1962some, akhiezer1934fouriersche}, which concerns with finding the sufficient conditions on $a_{k}$ such that it can be represented as \eq a_k=\int_{\mathcal{I}} dz\, z^k \rho(z)\,, \eqe where $0\leq\rho(z)\leq L$ and $\mathcal{I}$ is some integration domain.
+Physical couplings can then be understood as related to Minkowski sum of moments with each spin being weighted differently.
+More precisely, we have \eq b_{k,q}=\sum_{i=s, u}\left(\sum_\ell \lambda^{(i)}_{\ell,k,q}\int_0^1 dz\, z^k \rho_\ell(z)\right)\,, \eqe where $\lambda^{(s,u)}_{\ell,k,q}$ is a polynomial in spin that depends on $k,q$ and $s$ or $u$-channel for its origin.
+By utilizing the known boundary solution to the single $L$-moment problem, and the fact that the boundary of a Minkowski sum is contained in the Minkowski sum of boundaries, we can identify the correct boundary within the infinite sum.
+This non-projective EFThedron is explored in detail in an accompanied paper~\cite{Chiang:2022ltp}, and in this paper we mainly import the results to derive bounds for the gravitational EFThedron.
+For example, with $k=1$ null constraint $b_{1,1}=0$, we bound $b_{0,0}$ (the coupling for $R^4$) to be \eq 0\leq\frac{b_{0,0}}{16\pi^2}\leq \frac{0.337}{M^8}\,, \eqe where $M$ is the UV cutoff.
 This is consistent with the intuition that the coefficient of higher dimension operators naturally come with $\mathcal{O}(1)$ numbers weighted over the UV cutoff.
-This result elevates such expectation to a theorem.